BSc Neuroscience / Overview

 - How to apply

-Neuroscience is the study of the brain and nervous system and how they work to generate behaviour, perception, movement, thought, memory and other key functions.
+- Examine how the brain and nervous system generate behaviour, perception, memory and other key functions.

 Courses in related subject areas